NickyBoy89/java2go/README.md

 ## Issues

-Note: Java2go is still in development, and as such, please expect many bug
+Note: Java2go is still in development, and as such, please expect many bugs

 Currently, the following features are not implemented